Mobirise/Mobirise/README.md

 * Fixed "non-loading" bug with old extensions and themes

 ### What's new in Mobirise v3.0
-* Brand-new free defa­ult theme - new block­s, colors, fonts, icons
+* Brand-new free default theme - new blocks, colors, fonts, icons
-* New image gallery a­nd slider - now with video slides
+* New image gallery and slider - now with video slides
 * New drop-down menu - included by default
 * Added animation on scroll
 * Fixed Google Maps